MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

 ## Applying and Beyond

 ### Networking to Get In
-ATS (applicant tracking systems) have been integrated into most companies in order to  automate the screening processes, eliminating majority of applicants before their applications receive human review.
+ATS (applicant tracking systems) have been integrated into most companies in order to  automate the screening processes, eliminating majority of applicants before their applications receive human review [3].
 A personal referral often ensures your application goes to a human recruiter, as it serves as a professional endorsement into the company.
 In order to build these connections, you should:

-Identify and connect with alumni and industry workers through [Husky Handshake](https://uw.joinhandshake.com/explore) and [Allen School Alumni](https://www.linkedin.com/school/uw-allen-school/people/).
+• Identify and connect with alumni and industry workers through [Husky Handshake](https://uw.joinhandshake.com/explore) and [Allen School Alumni](https://www.linkedin.com/school/uw-allen-school/people/).
+• Ask for a brief chat to discuss the company’s  culture, technical infrastructure, and back-end technology stack.
+• Request a referral to increase your application’s visibility and reduce the chance of it being filtered out by applicant tracking systems.

 ### Algorithmic Interview Proficiency

-**Why** As the number of jobs decreases and the number of applicants increases, the way employers are selecting candidates is by ramping up the difficulty of technical interview questions.
-You are expected to solve extremely complex problems under a limited amount of time.
-Mastering Data Structures and Algorithms (DSA) is the way you will be able to crack these types of rounds.
-At times, even the most impressive resume projects might not land you a role, but demonstrating that you can solve dynamic programming problems on strings, trees, and graphs, for example, can be the way to secure your selection.

-**Command** Dedicate a minimum of one hour per day to solving medium- to hard-level LeetCode problems, focusing specifically on back-end-heavy patterns like HashMaps, Graph Traversal, and other intense back-end data structures and algorithms concepts.
-Once you can proficiently do those, the next step is to orally explain the logic behind your code, which is extremely helpful for real interview situations.
+Massive volumes of applications have led to employers increasing the technical difficulty of interview rounds.
+Mastering Data Structures and Algorithms (DSA) will be your biggest competitive advantage to succeed in highly selective technical interviews.
+To ensure you can solve complex problems with accuracy and efficiency:

+• Dedicate daily time to solving [LeetCode](https://leetcode.com/problemset/all/) and [NeetCode Roadmap](https://neetcode.io/roadmap).
+• Focus on back-end heavy concepts like Hash Table [Hash Table Problems](https://leetcode.com/problem-list/hash-table/) and Strings.
+[String Manipulation Problems](https://leetcode.com/problem-list/string/).
+• Explain the logic behind your code orally while solving problems to prepare for real interview situations.

 ---